Talk Book now

 In her role as Community Lead for the Design Age Institute, George launched This Age Thing in 2021 to build a diverse community of age activists, storytellers, creatives, designers and change-makers.
 A respected disrupter, innovator, and leader with 25+ years of experience, George is Director of the design studio This is Real Art, co-founder of The Age of No Retirement and specialist consultancy The Common Land, championing cross-generational thinking as a key for social and economic impact.

 For your safety, we are operating at a reduced capacity for our events.
 Increased cleaning has also been implemented across the museum.
-Face masks are mandatory unless exempt.
+Face masks are encouraged.

 Suitable Age: 18+